CosmoMyzrailGorynych/css-naming-guide/README.md

     * `.aModal.fullscreen .aModal-aFooter`.
     * `.texture-generator-aPreviewImage button`.
     * but not `.aModal .aModal-aFooter` (redundant) and not `.aModal .aDownload-anIcon` (not modular).
-1. *Semantic classes* and *containers* may change their appearance if certain *modifiers* are applied.
-    * Example: `.anInfoBox` has blue borders and pale blue background, with dark text color. `.red` and `.error` make any text red.
-There may exist a rule with `.anInfoBox.red, .anInfoBox.error` selector that also changes background and border color to shades of red.
-    * Another example: a *container* `.Downloads` exists.
-There may be a rule with a selector `.Downloads.compact` that provides a denser layout.
 1. *Modifiers* must not match HTML tag names.
 1. *Mimics* must match HTML tag names.